 Satisfied patient use social media to share their good news among their communities.

-That’s is better promotion of your capabilities if a patient is sharing is good experience.
+That’s is better promotion of your capabilities if a patient is sharing is a good experience.
 All you have to do is to amplify it among the appropriate user.

 4: Connect with employee

-In practice, patient is god, but a competent and loyal employee is no lesser god.
+In practice, the patient is god, but a competent and loyal employee is no lesser god.
 People gather information regarding the prospective employer before even thinking about applying.

 5: Break physical boundaries to use Social media for Clinical practice

-Seth Godin describe “
+Seth Godin describes “

 Revolutions destroy what is perfect and make the impossible a reality”.

-Social media is a revolution which is not only spreading like a wild fire, it is disrupting every established business that is coming it’s way.
+Social media is a revolution which is not only spreading like a wildfire, it is disrupting every established business that is coming it’s way.

-If you think the music, retail and travel industries were vulnerable, and medical practice will be resilient for disruption, than it will be a mistake.
+If you think the music, retail, and travel industries were vulnerable, and medical practice will be resilient for disruption than it will be a mistake.

 The reason is simple, the online services are cheaper, so more people can afford it.
 At least it’s better than absolutely no access to the doctor.
-Now it can be anybodies guess how would Indian government react if it gets any such proposal.
+Now it can be anybody’s guess how would Indian government react if it gets any such proposal.

 6: If anything is online, it is on social media.

 Take the example of doctor search site Practo.
-You can have profile which the patient can access, so also your competitors.
-They have strict format of what can you can display and what you can not.
-Anything that allows a direct communication between the patient and doctor is not allowed, because that will make the sites irrelevant.
+You can have a profile which the patient can access, so also your competitors.
+They have a strict format of what can you can display and what you can not.
+Anything that allows direct communication between the patient and doctor is not allowed, because that will make the sites irrelevant.

-Now look at the Facebook page of doctor.
+Now, look at the Facebook page of the doctor.
 You paint your picture the way you want.
-Have you photos, share you videos. let people post comments and connect.
+Have your photos, share your videos. let people post comments and connect.
 You can display everything that you want your client to know.
 They actually encourage you to communicate.
 Facebook is no mediator, filtering every message.